ChrisDuffley/stationPlaylist/readme.md

 * Requires NVDA 2018.3 or later due to introduction of wxPython 4.
 * Add-on settings screen is now fully based on multi-page interface derived from NVDA 2018.2 and later.
 * Added CSV (comma-separated values) format as a playlist transcripts format.
-* Pressing Control+NvDA+C to save settings will now also save Studio add-on settings (requires compatible NVDA release).
+* Pressing Control+NvDA+C to save settings will now also save Studio add-on settings (requires NVDA 2018.3).

 ## Version 18.08.1